honghan-dev/safehome/README.md

-# Residency Management and Voting Web App 🏢
+# :office: Residency Management and Voting Web App

 This web app is built on blockchain technology to provide a secure and transparent platform for residency ownership, facilities management, and community voting.
 The app is designed to be used by residents, property managers, and community leaders to manage the facilities and make decisions through a democratic voting process.

-## Features
+## :star2: Features

 - Residency ownership management: The app allows residents to own and manage their residency on the blockchain, which provides secure and tamper-proof ownership records.